woodenshark/Lightpack/README.md

 **Lightpack** is a fully open-source and simple hardware implementation of the backlight for any computer.
 It's a USB content-driven ambient lighting system.

 **Prismatik** is an open-source software we buid to control Lightpack devices.
-It grabs the screen, analizes the picture, calculates resulting colors, and provides soft and gentle lighting with a Lightpack device.
+It grabs the screen, analyzes the picture, calculates resulting colors, and provides soft and gentle lighting with a Lightpack device.
 Moreother, you can handle other devices with Prismatik such as Adalight, Ardulight, or even Alienware LightFX system.